WMCB-Tech/DebDroid/README.md

 DebDroid makes Linux Software integration to Android possible we made linux software work pre-fixed without patches and makes the containerization secure and well-integrated as possible. although this might be a messy technique but it makes the work done easily

+> There's innovation in Linux.
+There are some really good technical features that I'm proud of.
+There are capabilities in Linux that aren't in other operating systems
+- Linus Torvalds

 # Features
 * Support for Root and Non-root User Accounts
 * Run your Favorite Linux IDE's, Apps, Utilities Easily